debjitbis08/ArrowJS/README.md

 **HIGHLY EXPERIMENTAL**

-A small library that implements Arrows for asynchronous functions.
+A small library that implements [Arrows](https://en.wikipedia.org/wiki/Arrow_%28computer_science%29) for asynchronous functions.
 You can also implement other types of Arrows by overriding just a few functions.

+More resources about Arrows  can be found here: http://www.haskell.org/haskellwiki/Arrow#External_links

 Examples
 --------